Tools4everBV/HelloID-Conn-SA-Full-AD-AccountManageGroupMemberships/INFO.md

 ## Business Benefits

-Users can update an account's group memberships without direct access to AD.
+Users can alter an account's group memberships without direct access to AD.
 By controlling access to AD and preventing orphaned accounts, security is improved.